implict/ofSiteKR/_documentation/video/ofVideoPlayer.markdown

 _version_deprecated: _
 _summary: _
 _constant: False_
-_static: no_
+_static: False_
 _visible: True_
 _advanced: False_
 -->

+_inlined_description: _

 _description: _

-Returns the position of the playhead in seconds.
+Returns the position of the playhead from 0-1, where 0 is the start and 1 is the end of the video.